 We offer two different blood work packages along with other additional individual tests; routine and advanced.
-Routine blood work includes a chemistry, complete blood count, and heartworm test.
-This is primarily for low risk patients such as young and healthy pets.
+Routine blood work includes chemistry, complete blood count, and heartworm test.
+This is primarily for low-risk patients such as young and healthy pets.

 Advanced blood work included everything in the routine blood work along with a urinalysis, thyroid level test, pancreatitis test, and fecal test.
-This is for medium or high-risk patients such as middle aged or symptomatic pets.
-A feline blood work also includes FIV and feline leukemia test.
+This is for medium or high-risk patients such as middle-aged or symptomatic pets.
+Feline blood work also includes FIV and a feline leukemia test.

 Below is a brief explanation of each part of the blood work packages: